eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-3/annex-3.01-pid-rulebook.md

 nationality.
 However, their document defines an attribute nationality taking as its value a single Alpha-2 country code.
-This implies that any additional nationality of the PID User must be added by the respective Member State as a domestic attribute, see [section 2.2.2](#222-domestic-pid-namespaces-for-national-attributes).
+This implies that any additional nationality of the PID User must be added by the respective Member State as a domestic attribute, see [Section 2.2.2](#222-domestic-pid-namespaces-for-national-attributes).

 #### 2.3.7 Minimum number of optional attributes